papermerge/documentation/src/User's Manual/page_management.rst

 In other words you can delete, reorder, rotate, and extract pages within document(s).

+Every time one of the operations described in this section is applied - a new document version with that specific change in effect is created.
+Because of this document versioning system changes you apply on the document i.e rotate, delete, extract, reorder do not destroy the document in any shape of form in other words **page management is non-destructive for the document**.

 .. note::

     In order perform any of operations described below (delete, reorder,